-The Public School and Education Employee Retirement Systems of Missouri (PSRS/PEERS) Board of Trustees convened on October 25, 2021, at 9 a.m.
-In attendance were Board members Jason Steliga, Beth Knes, Dr. Kyle Collins, Sharon Kissinger, Dr. Eric Park and Dr. Melinda Moss.
-Also present were Executive Director Dearld Snider; Assistant Executive Director, Operations Bill Betts; Assistant Executive Director, Investments Craig Husting; General Counsel Sarah Swoboda; Chief Financial Officer Anita Brand; Director of Member Services Nicole Hamler; Director of Employer Services Stacie Verslues; Director of Legislation and Policy Maria Walden; Director of Communications Susan Wood; Chief Technology Officer Lisa Scheulen; Human Resources/Benefit Plan Administrator Kim Harris; Director of Executive and Board Administration Jennifer Martin; and various other PSRS/PEERS staff members.
+The Public School and Education Employee Retirement Systems of Missouri (PSRS/PEERS) Board of Trustees convened on October 23 and 24, 2022.
+In attendance were Board members Jason Steliga, Beth Knes, Dr. Kyle Collins, Sharon Kissinger, Dr. Eric Park and Allie Gassmann.
+Also present were Executive Director Dearld Snider; Assistant Executive Director, Operations Bill Betts; Assistant Executive Director, Investments Craig Husting; General Counsel Sarah Swoboda; Chief Financial Officer Anita Brand; Director of Member Services Nicole Hamler; Director of Employer Services Stacie Verslues; Director of Legislation and Policy Mike Moorefield; Chief Technology Officer Lisa Scheulen; Director of Human Resources Kim Harris; Director of Executive and Board Administration Jennifer Martin; and various other PSRS/PEERS staff members.

 Approval of Minutes

-The open session minutes from the August 29, 2021 and August 30, 2021 meetings and the September 29, 2021 special meeting were approved by unanimous vote.
+The open session minutes from the August 28 and 29, 2022 meetings were approved by unanimous vote.

 Order of Business